nhaar/CPOSTList/README.md

 "Alternate Names": A string listing alternate names.

-"Earliest Date": A date, if it is known, in the format YYYY/MM/DD.
-This formatting is importat so that it's exportable to the spreadsheet.
-If it's unknown, it's written as "?".

-"Medias": All Club Penguin media where the song is found.
-EG. Club Penguin Island, Club Penguin: Game Day!

 "Order": This is an arbitrary attempt at ordering songs in a chronological way.
 This is meant to be used with floats, and it it's later sorted into integers.
 For example, if two songs have orders 0.5 and 0.6, they'll be sorted from least to biggest, and then an integer count will follow.
 This is to avoid having to rewrite every song when changing a single song out of order.
 It is not very elegant, but it works.

 Aditionally, there are some keys containing dictionary of the form "Media name Info".
 For example: